armory/docs/content/en/continuous-deployment/armory-admin/evaluate-artifacts-stage-enable.md

 ## Versions

-- 0.1.1 - Update plugin to be compatible with Armory Enterprise 2.27.0 and later
+- 0.1.1 - Update plugin to be compatible with Armory Continuous Deployment 2.27.0 and later
 - 0.1.0 - Improved the user experience.
 Execution errors for the stage now display in the UI.
 - 0.0.10 - Initial Release